 The incorporation process can be complicated in Oman and it is important that you get it right from the start.
-PRO Partner Group understand that entering and developing new markets is challenging and we are there to help to alleviate some of these challenges and equip your business with the resources needed to make entry into Oman seamless and efficient.
+PRO Partner Group understand that entering and developing new markets is challenging and we are there to help alleviate some of these challenges and equip your business with the resources needed to make entry into Oman seamless and efficient.

 Limited Liability Companies (LLC) are one of the most common types of incorporate commercial entities that entrepreneurs and corporations can establish in the UAE.
 With a quick and easy process, and a broad range of business incentives, LLCs are widely preferred by entrepreneurs and corporations that want to penetrate the UAE market and establish a solid footing in the Middle East region.
 Read more

-LLC is the most common type of business entity used in Oman due to its straightforward and quick formation, easier banking, relaxed share capital requirements etc The business operates under a company name and ownership of the company in the form of shares in the capital of the company, the liability for each shareholder is limited to the portion of their own capital contributions.
+LLC is the most common type of business entity used in Oman due to, amongst other things its straightforward and quick formation, easier banking and relaxed share capital requirements.
+The business operates under a company name and ownership of the company is in the form of shares in the capital of the company, the liability for each shareholder is limited to the portion of their own capital contributions.
 Read more

-A Sole Establishment is a simple and straight forward business structure whereby an individual trades on his own account pursuant to a trade license issued in his own name.
+A Sole Establishment is a simple and straightforward business structure whereby an individual trades on his own account pursuant to a trade licence issued in his own name.
 This form of business entity is referred to as an ‘establishment’ rather than a company and the sole proprietor is personally liable to the full extent of his assets for the liabilities of the business.
 Read more

-A very popular way for foreign companies to benefit from 100 percent foreign ownership is to establish a branch office of the parent company.
-A branch office is legally part of and an extension to its parent company; it does not therefore have a legal identity distinct from its parent company.
+A very popular way for foreign companies to benefit from 100 percent foreign ownership is to establish a Branch Office of the parent company.
+A Branch Office is legally part of and an extension of its parent company, it does not therefore have a legal identity distinct from its parent company.
 Read more

-A foreign investor can set-up a company in Oman either in one of the many Freezones or on the mainland.
-Freezone Authorities are the government bodies that register and issue business licences to non-resident companies in the Omani free zone.
-Freezones allow corporate structures to have a physical presence in the Oman with 100% foreign ownership and offers prebuilt facilities and modernised one stop-shop registration and administrative services.
+A foreign investor can set up a company in Oman either in one of the many free zones or on the mainland.
+Free zone authorities are the government bodies that register and issue business licences to non-resident companies in the Omani free zone.
+Free zones allow corporate structures to have a physical presence in Oman with 100% foreign ownership and offer prebuilt facilities and modernised one stop-shop registration and administrative services.
 Read more

 Oman is currently experiencing economic growth and is encouraging foreign businesses to invest in the country.
 Foreign citizens are able to open a business in Oman, although there are a number of requirements and limitations that must be considered.
 Read more

-ICV is a total spend retained in-country that benefits business development, contribute to human capability development and stimulate productivity in the Omani economy.
+ICV is a total spend retained in-country that benefits business development, contributes to human capability development and stimulates productivity in the Omani economy.
 Read more

 Book a call with one of our company formation specialists.